hfour/wsrun/README.md

 # Workspace script runner

-Run npm scripts in a yarn workspace.
+Run npm scripts or custom commands in a yarn workspace

 ### Usage: